Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_01_about_python.rst

     >>> 2 ** 4
     16

 Computers distinguish between integers and real numbers, write them differently in their memory, and do computations with them in different ways.
-So in programming 2.0 it is not quite the same as 2, although the values are mathematically equal (the sign ``==`` is used to compare the two values).
+So in programming, value 2.0 is not quite the same as 2, although the values are mathematically equal (the sign ``==`` is used to compare the two values).

 .. code::